2005 French European Constitution referendum: By region

-By département
+By department

-Consequences
+Aftermath

 The possible consequences of a "No" vote were highly debated in France before the referendum.
-Proponents of the Constitution, including Jacques Chirac, claimed that France's standing in Europe had been considerably weakened.
+Proponents of the Constitution, including Jacques Chirac, claimed that France's standing in Europe would be considerably weakened.

 Pro-EU campaigners for a "No" vote (as opposed to those opposing the EU altogether) argue that the Constitution will be renegotiated.
 "No" vote campaigners, particularly the prominent socialist Laurent Fabius, have labelled this option Plan B. Campaigners for a "Yes" vote have stated that there would be no such Plan B and that the 'European project' could be brought to a standstill for at least ten years.

-Practically the perspective of a renegotiation quickly appeared illusory after the result of the referendum.
-First, the challenge of a renegotiation was made all the greater by the diversity of reasons for the rejection of the treaty.
+The perspective of renegotiation quickly appeared illusory after the result of the referendum.
+First, the challenge of renegotiation was made all the greater by the diversity of reasons for the rejection of the treaty.

 Prime Minister Jean-Pierre Raffarin was quickly replaced by Dominique de Villepin.
-UMP leader Nicolas Sarkozy returned to cabinet as Minister of the Interior.
+UMP leader Nicolas Sarkozy returned to the cabinet as Minister of the Interior.

-Although this rejection and the similar vote in the Dutch referendum seriously damaged the Constitution, subsequent EU Presidency holders vowed to keep it going.
+This rejection, coupled with similar result in the Dutch referendum, seriously damaged the legitimacy of the Constitution; nevertheless, subsequent EU Presidency holders vowed to keep it going.

 Sarkozy was elected President of the French Republic in May 2007.
-Amongst his pledges was a re-negotiation and ratification of a mini-treaty without a referendum.
+Amongst his pledges was a renegotiation and ratification of a treaty (rather than a constitution) without a referendum.
 Eventually, the new version of the text, the Lisbon Treaty, was voted by the Parliament.

 On the internal political scene, the success of the referendum did not have the expected effect on the political landscape.
 Begrudged by the members of the Socialist Party for his divisive role, Laurent Fabius lost the race to the presidential primaries for the 2007 elections, finishing third (18.66%) behind Segolene Royal (60.65%) and Dominique Strauss-Kahn (20.83%).
 The proponents of the Yes eventually got the upper hand in the party, and the lasting division of the far left prevented the apparition of a strong opposition force on left of the Socialist Party by the proponents of the No. On the right of the political spectrum, the far right did not benefit from the success of the No and suffered, for the first time in 15 years a strong decline in the 2007 elections.